The School of Nursing

 - Admitted to UCM as freshmen with ACT 25 or higher and a high school CGPA of 3.00.

 - Declared nursing as a major.

-- Maintains a 3.50 GPA at UCM at the end of sophomore year.
+- Maintains a 3.65 cumulative grade point average at UCM at the time of application review.

 - Achieves a “mastery level score” (based on percentile) on the designated nursing admission examination.